leroythelegend/rough_idea_project_cars/README.md

 Project Cars 2 or 1 running on your console and UDP in options set to "UDP Protocol Version" "Project CARS 1".

-Note for the "UDP Frequency" my PlayStation says higher the value more packets but I think this is back to front I found lower the value more the packets.
-Anyway experiment with these values to get the right setting for you.
+Experiment with the packet frequency for the right values for your system.

 #### Tute